Blow for Man Utd as De Gea limps out of Spain qualifier | Goal.com

 The shotstopper, who recently put pen to paper on a new deal to keep him at Old Trafford for the forseeable future, was forced out of action on the hour mark.

-The 28-year-old had already made a number of impressive saves before he was replaced by Kepa, though he was unable to stop Marcus Berg from netting the opener.
+The 28-year-old had already made a number of impressive saves before he was replaced by Kepa Arrizabalaga, though he was unable to stop Marcus Berg from netting the opener.

 De Gea appeared to initially hurt himself during the first half in Stockholm, and was seen to be grimacing in pain, before he made another of his trademark impressive stops.